FrancescAlted/caterva/docs/sphinx/reference/api.rst

  * High performance in the treatment of multidimensional arrays.
  * Better interaction with other languages like Python, R...
- * High portability, that is, Caterva can be compiled for a wide variety of computing platforms and operating systems.
+ * Portability to a wide variety of computing platforms and operating systems.

 On the following pages you can find a detailed description of the entire C Caterva API.